-Bananas: A positive boon to humanity, this universal, excellent and nourishing fruit has many varieties, from little finger bananas which melt in one’s mouth, to perfumed red bananas equally delicious.
+Bananas: A positive boon to humanity, this universal, excellent and nourishing fruit has many varieties, from little finger bananas which melt in ones mouth, to perfumed red bananas equally delicious.
 Bananas with custard sauce are a wholesome dessert; in the West Indies they slice them in half lengthwise and put them in the oven in a deep dish in layers sprinkled with fat and brown sugar and bake until cooked into a succulent whole; they may be fried and help out as an extra dish with meat or chicken; made into fritters; whipped up as a fancy dessert; used in fruit salad or just eaten plain.
 As they shrink a lot when cooked one must calculate much more per portion than when eaten raw.
 Bananas are easily digested and hence good for babies and sick people.
 One of the greatest advantages of the banana is the ease with which its skin peels off, thus protecting it from dirt and germs on the outside getting inside the fruit; because of this one can afford to eat them from stands in markets while travelling and to give them to children.
 Bananas are always picked green and ripened off the tree so one can buy them unripe and keep until ripe.

 Papaws: Also called in many countries papayas, these are another wonderful fruit.
-The papaw tree, about 15 feet high (5 metres), grows with the greatest of ease in most tropical climates; it is not a palm but resembles one with a bunch of
+The papaw tree, about 5 metres (15 feet) high, grows with the greatest of ease in most tropical climates; it is not a palm but resembles one with a bunch of

 umbrella-like leaves spreading out in a cluster from the top of its trunk and melon-like fruit—in all stages of growth—hanging down thickly under its leaves.
-Because of this useful peculiarity papaws stay in season almost the entire year round.
+Because of this useful peculiarity, papaws stay in season almost the entire year round.
 It is the white juice in the skin of this fruit that is used as a meat tenderizer and is prepared for export in many countries.
 Papaw, before it is ripe is a green colour and can be cooked like a squash and eaten as a vegetable; when it is ripe it turns yellow or orange and is eaten as a melon: cut in half lengthwise, the seeds taken out and served with a little lime or lemon juice squeezed onto it, it is a delicate, delicious and refreshing fruit, particularly served at breakfast.
 Like bananas it is usually ripened off the tree; one can buy a green papaw, take it home and wrap it up in a piece of paper and it will ripen nicely by itself.
-It has a lot of Vitamin A, acts as an excellent natural laxative and is a Godsend to people living in countries where there are many fruits they are afraid to eat because they grow exposed to dust, and hence germs, whereas the papaw, being a melon-like fruit, if carefully washed and dried, can be cut open and eaten with little danger to one’s health.
+It has a lot of Vitamin A, acts as an excellent natural laxative and is a Godsend to people living in countries where there are many fruits they are afraid to eat because they grow exposed to dust, and hence germs, whereas the papaw, being a melon-like fruit, if carefully washed and dried, can be cut open and eaten with little danger to ones health.
 It is a great pity more native people do not understand the merit of this fruit as one often sees it fallen off the trees and never eaten.